ddddamian/100-days-of-code/log.md

 ### Day 12: January 12, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
 Completed the fifth exercise.
-Read chapters ... of "The Phoenix Project".
+Read chapter 16 of "The Phoenix Project".
 Started learning C# through "treehouse".

 **Thoughts** Enjoyed the Vue section on conditionals.